tranquilit/WAPT-Documentation/source/wapt-usage/wapt-windows-update.rst

 WAPTWUA Package
 +++++++++++++++

 The :guilabel:`WAPTWUA Package` tab allows you to create *WAPTWUA* rules packages.

-* when this type of package is installed on a machine, it indicates to the WAPTWUA agent the authorized or forbidden :abbr:`KB (Knowledge Base articles)`s;
+* when this type of package is installed on a machine, it indicates to the WAPTWUA agent the authorized or forbidden KB's (Knowledge Base articles);
 * when several *WAPTWUA* packages are installed on a machine, the different rules will be merged;
 * when a cab is neither mentioned in authorized nor mentioned prohibited, WAPT agents will then take the value of ``default_allow`` in :file:`wapt-get.ini`;

 If a Windows update has not yet been downloaded to the WAPT server, then the WAPT agent will flag the update as *MISSING*.

 .. note::

-  If the WAPTWUA agent configuration is set to ``default_allow = True``, then it will be necessary to specify the forbidden cab;
+  * If the WAPTWUA agent configuration is set to ``default_allow = True``, then it will be necessary to specify the forbidden cab;

-  If the WAPTWUA agent configuration is set to ``default_allow = False``, then it will be necessary to specify the authorized cab;
+  * If the WAPTWUA agent configuration is set to ``default_allow = False``, then it will be necessary to specify the authorized cab;

 .. hint::

-  To test updates on a small set of computers, you can set WAPTWUA default value to ``default_allow = False``;
+  * To test updates on a small set of computers, you can set WAPTWUA default value to ``default_allow = False``;

-  You can test updates for a small set of hosts and if everything is good, release them for the entire base of computers;
+  *  You can test updates for a small set of hosts and if everything is good, release them for the entire base of computers;

 .. figure:: wapt_console-wua.png
   :align: center